Jeremiah O'Rourke: Architecture

-He set up his architectural firm in Newark, New Jersey, where he was Patrick Charles Keely's chief "competitor for Roman Catholic church and institutional commissions in metropolitan New York and northern New Jersey."
+He set up his architectural firm in Newark, New Jersey, where he was Patrick Keely's chief "competitor for Roman Catholic church and institutional commissions in metropolitan New York and northern New Jersey."

 He became a member and Fellow of the American Institute of Architects in 1886.

-O'Rourke was appointed from April 1893 to September 1894 to the office of the United States Supervising Architect in Washington, D.C. during the presidency of Grover Cleveland on the recommendation of both New Jersey senators.
+O'Rourke was appointed from April 1893 to September 1894 to the office of the United States Supervising Architect in Washington, D.C., during the presidency of Grover Cleveland on the recommendation of both New Jersey senators.
 Succeeding W. J. Edbrooke of Chicago in this job, O'Rourke's designed several federal post offices with his annual salary of $4,500 (about $130,000 in 2020 adjusted for inflation).

 He returned in 1894 to private practice, founding Jeremiah O'Rourke & Sons in Newark and New York City with sons William P. O'Rourke, Joseph B. O'Rourke, and Louis J. O'Rourke.
 O'Rourke and his sons specialized in ecclesiastical designs.

-O'Rourke died April 22, 1915 in Newark.
+O'Rourke died April 22, 1915, in Newark.